hiteshhedwig/visual_odo_max/Readme.md

+## A step to be more better in VO :

 1. Foundational Knowledge :

-Before diving into VO, it's essential to have a grasp of some foundational concepts:

 - [**Done**] Linear Algebra: Understand matrices, vectors, eigenvalues, and eigenvectors.
 - Probability and Statistics: Basics of probability, Bayes' theorem, and statistical estimation techniques.